LaurentChardon/Octane-install/README.md

 # Octane-install
-Notes on SGI Octane network installation of Irix 6.5.30 using [unxmaal's booterizer](https://github.com/unxmaal/booterizer) from the serial console.
+Notes on SGI Octane and Octane 2 network installation of Irix 6.5.30 using [unxmaal's booterizer](https://github.com/unxmaal/booterizer) from the serial console.
 These notes are to help myself remember all the steps.
 I make them public in case it helps someone, but they are not meant to cover all cases.

+## Clear PROM password (optional)
+Turn the Octane off and remove the main board.
+Change the configuration of the password jumper very near the CPU.
+The first boot will be very slow after changing the jumper configuration.
+Turn on the Octane.
+Go into maintenance mode and enter the Command Prompt mode by entering 5.
+Type:

+    resetpw

+Shutdown the Octane and reset the password jumper to its initial position.

 ## Format and test disks
+Turn on the Octane.
 At the serial console prompt enter the Command Prompt mode by entering 5